Particular/docs.particular.net/samples/quartz-scheduler/sample.md

 > Quartz.NET is a full-featured, open source job scheduling system that can be used from smallest apps to large scale enterprise systems.

 Note: The approach used in this sample can mitigate some of the architectural drawback of the [Scheduler](/nservicebus/scheduling/).
-The scheduler is build on top of the [Timeout Manager](/nservicebus/messaging/timeout-manager.md) which uses leverages the queuing system to trigger scheduled actions.
-Under heavy load there may be some disparity between the expected time of a scheduled action and actual execution time.
+The scheduler is build on top of the [Timeout Manager](/nservicebus/messaging/timeout-manager.md) which leverages the queuing system to trigger scheduled actions.
+Under heavy load, and associated delay in processing of messages, there may be some disparity between the expected time of a scheduled action and actual execution time.

 ## Running the project